 What you tell your medical/ transplant team about your sexual behavior is confidential.
 By law, your medical providers cannot talk about this information to anyone else unless he/she seriously believes there is danger to you or others, or that you are not able to make safe decisions on your own.
 This means your parents, teachers, partners, or friends can’t find out any information from any of your medical providers or transplant team about anything including if you are having sex.
 Although we do our best to keep your information private, there is a chance your health insurance company or pharmacy may send information to your home.
 You may find it helpful to talk to your parents about your health and your worries.

 If you are or plan to become sexually active, you should:

 - Understand the possible risks and benefits that are involved before becoming sexually active.

 - Always tell your medical providers (including your transplant team) if you are sexually active so that you are given important and necessary information to stay healthy.

 - Use a barrier method of protection (condoms/dental dams) 100% of the time.
 You need to make sure that you use a new latex condom (or dental dam) correctly every time you have oral, anal, or vaginal sex.
 Change condoms in between different types of sexual activity such as from anal to vaginal sex.
-If you are allergic to latex, use polyurethane male or female condoms.
+If you are allergic to latex, use polyurethane internal (female) or external (male) condoms.
 Do not use lamb skin condoms or plastic wrap for sexual intercourse.

 - Use a water-based lubricant with condoms (such as KY Jelly®).
 The lubricant will keep the condom from breaking.
 Never use lubricants that contain oil or fat, such as petroleum jelly or cooking oil.
 These products weaken latex and can cause the condom to break.